Skip to content

 Mult

-graph LR cell --Y--> c(fa:fa-spinner) a(fa:fa-spinner) --A--> cell[Mult]:::cell classDef cell stroke-width:3px
+graph LR cell --Y--> c(fa:fa-spinner) a(fa:fa-spinner) --a--> cell[Mult]:::cell classDef cell stroke-width:3px

 Forward Propagation